bile0026/cisco_compliance/README.md

 smtp_server:
 ```

-vars used in jinja2 templates:
+vars used in jinja2 templates (see examples in vars/vars.yml):

 ```
 management_interface: